coding-glith/leetcode/math/add_digits.md

 > Could you do it without any loop/recursion in O(1) runtime?

-Besides above step by step method, wikipedia has an explanation for ["digit root"](https://en.wikipedia.org/wiki/Digital_root).
+Besides the step by step method, wikipedia has an explanation for ["digit root"](https://en.wikipedia.org/wiki/Digital_root).

 ```Python
 class Solution(object):